CONTENTS

 The type of meat can be easily substituted but just be sure to use a secondary cut.
 This recipe requires low and slow cooking over a number of hours so it’s vital to have tougher meat that can withstand this length of cooking.
 We used a piece of round steak from a Scottish highland cow, grown by local farmers at Rivertree Farm.

 Cut the meat into 4cm (1.5 inches) cubes.
 Take off any excess fat.
 In a bowl, add the meat, red wine, garlic and the bouquet garni.
-In this recipe, I used parsley, thyme and French tarragon.
+Mix it all together, getting the wine and herbs all over the meat.

-Cover the bowl and place in the fridge.
+Cover the bowl with a food cover and place it in the fridge.

 Cook’s tip: For maximum flavour, the beef should be marinated the day before, leaving the beef to soak up all the flavours overnight.
 If time isn’t on your side, give the beef at least three hours.